DavidUf11/pagination-api-challenge/README.md

 |  `end` | no   | any number between zero and the number of items in the data set (seeded data set contains 105 entries) |
 |  `order` | no   | asc, desc    |

-*Not required if making a request without range parameters
+*Not required if making a request with no range parameters

 ### Default Values
 If no range paramaters are provided, the response will be issued according to the following defaults.